-The ATT was adopted in April 2013 and came into force in December 2014, and is still a relatively young Treaty.
-Nevertheless, in just over 4 years since it entered into force, the ATT already has 100 States Parties, and has one of the fastest rates of ratification/participation of any disarmament Treaty.
+The ATT is a relatively young Treaty.
+Nevertheless, in just over four (4) years since it entered into force, the ATT already has over 100 States Parties, and has one of the fastest rates of ratification/participation of any disarmament Treaty.

-There are a further 35 States that have signed the Treaty, demonstrating their commitment to join the Treaty and also putting them under an obligation to refrain, in good faith, from acts that would defeat the object and the purpose of the treaty (Arts.10 and 18, Vienna Convention on the Law of Treaties 1969).
+There are a number of States that have signed the Treaty, demonstrating their commitment to join the Treaty and obliging them to refrain, in good faith, from acts that would defeat the object and the purpose of the Treaty (Arts.10 and 18, Vienna Convention on the Law of Treaties 1969).

-A number of other States that have not yet joined the Treaty have expressed their desire to become States Parties, are following the process carefully, and are in the process of acceding to the Treaty (since signing the Treaty is no longer an option following entry into force of the Treaty in December 2014).
+A number of other States that have not yet joined the Treaty have expressed their desire to become States Parties and are in the process of acceding to the Treaty.
+Signing the Treaty is no longer an option following entry into force of the Treaty in December 2014.